 There are not any known health issues specific to only the Sumatra chicken breed.
 Common health issues that can generally be seen in chickens are:

 - A common health issue with chickens is the parasite lice.
-Poultry parasites like mice and lice are common.
+Poultry can be affected by parasites like lice, and they can also face issues with pests like mice.
 They can infect chickens and cause harm.
 It is best to keep areas clean and check for these parasites often.

 - Another common health problem that affects chickens is worms.
 Worms can be dangerous because they are parasites that are able to move into the chicken’s digestive system.
 Worms can cause chickens discomfort.
 They can also take all nutrients from chickens, eventually causing them to die.
 It is recommended to de-worm chickens regularly.